Skip to content

 Issues

-Oftentimes overlooked, Issues are imperative to understand if you’re trying to achieve your objective or goal.
 Specifically, issues are the obstacles between the current state of affairs (“where we are today”) and the desired state of affairs (“where we want to be”).
-You might think of them between an Objective and and Outcome.
+You might think of Issues in the area between your Objectives and your Outcomes.

 • Perceptual issues are what people think or believe.
 While perceptions are real, they are not necessarily accurate.